Stochastic Oscillator Stocks Analysis & Stochastic Oscillator Signals

 Divergence Stock

-Stochastic is also used to look for divergences between this indicator & the stocks price.
+Stochastic is also used to look for divergences between this indicator & the price.

-This is used to determine potential stocks trend reversal signals.
+This is used to determine potential trend reversal signals.

-Stocks Trend reversal - identified by a classic bearish divergence
+Trend reversal - identified by a classic bearish divergence

-Stocks Trend reversal - identified by a classic bullish divergence
+Trend reversal - identified by a classic bullish divergence

 Oversold/Overbought Levels on Indicator

-Stochastic is mainly used to identify potential overbought and over-sold conditions in stocks price movements.
+Stochastic is mainly used to identify potential overbought and oversold conditions in price movements.

 Overbought - Values Greater 70

-- Over-sold values less than 30 level - a buy signal is generated when oscillator goes below 30% & then rises above this level.
+- Oversold values less than 30 level - a buy signal is generated when oscillator goes below 30% & then rises above this level.

 Oversold - Values Less Than 30

 Trades are generated when Stochastic Oscillator crosses these levels.
-However, overbought/oversold levels are prone to whipsaws especially when the stock market is trending upward or downwards.
+However, overbought/oversold levels are prone to whipsaws especially when the market is trending upward or downwards.